Maltby Street Market in Bermondsey is one of London’s coolest food markets. Planning your trip? Here’s what you need to

 You will have heard of Borough Market, London’s most famous food market.
-I love it too, but even for an experienced Londoner, the crowds can be pretty overwhelming.
+We love it too, but even for an experienced Londoner, the crowds can be pretty overwhelming.
 So too can be the choice of weird and wonderful produce.

 So imagine a version of Borough Market that focuses on street food stalls, has a super-cute location and only has (on a good day) a fraction of the crowds.
 That would sound pretty dreamy right?
 Welcome to Maltby Street Market.